Support For Faculty

 *If you are planning on adding a blurb in your syllabus about the Writing Centre, please contact the Writing Centre Coordinator as our services have recently changed and we want students to be receiving the most accurate information.

-Referring struggling students to us in your written feedback on assignments, or mentioning us during student conferences, can also be very effective.
+Referring struggling students to us in your written feedback on assignments, or mentioning us during one-on-one student conferences, can also be very effective.

 7. How can I confirm that a student has attended the Writing Centre?